ccweerasinghe1994/MICROSERVICES_NODE_JS/memory-bank/activeContext.md

 ## Development Environment Notes
 - Windows development environment with PowerShell
-- Using npm/pnpm as package managers
+- Using **pnpm** as primary package manager for better performance and dependency management
+- Docker Desktop for container development and deployment
 - Vite for fast frontend development
 - Express.js with tsx/nodemon for backend hot reload
 - TypeScript compilation for type safety across services
+- Multi-stage Docker builds for optimized production containers

 ## Learning Objectives in Progress
 - Understanding CQRS and event sourcing patterns